During the holiday season, there are three areas of public lands where you can go out and get your own Christmas tree.

 Photo © Stan White

-Humboldt-Toiyabe National Forest - The Carson Ranger District is selling permits through December 24.
-Permits are $10 and sold on a first-come basis until they run out.
+Humboldt-Toiyabe National Forest - The Carson Ranger District is selling permits from November 22 through December 24.
+4,000 permits are $10 each and sold on a first-come basis until they run out.
 Trees available for cutting include white fir, incense cedar, Jeffrey pine and lodgepole pine.
 Cutting areas are Dog Valley, Mount Rose, Markleeville, Woodfords, Hope Valley, and Wolf Creek.
-Permits are available at Humboldt-Toiyabe National Forest headquarters, 1200 Franklin Way in Sparks, and several other locations.
+Permits are available at Humboldt-Toiyabe National Forest headquarters, 1200 Franklin Way in Sparks.

-Bureau of Land Management (BLM) - The BLM Carson City District is selling Christmas tree cutting permits for $5.
+Bureau of Land Management (BLM) - The BLM Carson City District is selling Christmas tree cutting permits for $5, starting on Tuesday, November 12.
 They are good for some fairly remote areas; Pinenut Mountains, Clan Alpine Mountains, Desatoya Mountains, and the Excelsior Mountains.
 You can get maps and directions with the permit.
 Permits are available at the BLM Carson City District Office, BLM Nevada State Office in Reno, and other locations.
-For more information, call (775) 885-6161.

 For additional details and information, refer to my "Cut Your Own Christmas Tree on Public Land" article.

 Get more Reno / Tahoe information: